CarolinaChavezDavid/chatgpt-prompt-engineering-app/README.md

 ## Model Limitations
 * Hallucinations
-It can make statements that sounds plausible but are not true
+It can make statements that sound plausible but are not true

 <img width="400" alt="image" src="https://github.com/CarolinaChavezDavid/chatgpt-prompt-engineering-app/assets/77591347/f60098c0-36c5-4775-8a02-c8b3a592b607"> </br>
-Ther isn't a perfect prompt, It's more important to have a process for developing a good prompt for your specific application.
+There isn't a perfect prompt, It's more important to have a process for developing a good prompt for your specific application.

 ## Prompt engineering
 Prompt engineering is a relatively new discipline for developing and optimizing prompts to efficiently use language models (LMs) for a wide variety of applications and research topics.